Lane Kenworthy, The Good Society

 Wealth in America is distributed more unequally than income.
 While the top 1% of households get about 16% of the income in any given year,1 the top 1% of wealth holders have about 33% of the wealth.

 The top 1%’s wealth share has increased since the late 1980s, as figure 1 shows.

 During part of this period, between the mid-1990s and 2007, the wealth share of the top 1% didn’t rise.
 That was because the housing bubble drove up home values, and hence net worth, for many middle-class Americans.
 Suppose your only asset is a home worth $200,000 and you owe $120,000 to the mortgage lender.
 Your wealth, or net worth, is the difference: $80,000.
 If the home’s value increases to $240,000, your wealth has increased by 50%, from $80,000 to $120,000.
 As home prices rose from the mid-1990s to the mid-2000s, increases of this magnitude or greater were common among middle-class Americans.
 This limited the rise in wealth inequality between the top and the middle.2

-On the other hand, wealth inequality did increase sharply in the lower half of the wealth distribution during this period.
+On the other hand, wealth inequality did increase sharply in the lower half of the wealth distribution during the housing bubble years.
 Figure 2 shows average wealth among the middle 20% and among the bottom 40%.
 For Americans in the middle, many of whom are homeowners, net worth increased significantly beginning in the mid-1990s.
 For those in the bottom 40%, many of whom don’t own a home, the story was quite different.
 They experienced no rise at all in wealth.

 When the housing bubble popped in the late 2000s, the pattern of wealth inequality changed.
 As figure 2 shows, average wealth among Americans in the middle 20% fell all the way back to below early 1980s levels.
 Average wealth among the bottom 40% also dropped, though from an already very low level.
 All of the increase in wealth inequality within the lower half thereby evaporated.